Flood Efforts of City Government and Citizens

 Drainage System Maintenance

-Kettering has a storm drainage system which comprises both natural and man-made materials.
+Kettering has a storm drainage system of both natural and man-made systems.
 The open sections are natural channels, swales and ditches to carry storm waters away from buildings to natural drainage areas such as creeks and rivers.
 The man-made or storm drainage system is built largely out of concrete materials, which carry water from streets and developments to drainage areas.

 It’s important to maintain the drainage system to preserve a high-flow capacity to reduce the potential for flooding.
 Debris in ditches, streams and storm sewers obstruct the flow of water which can cause overflow onto roads and into yards.
 Trouble spots are inspected and cleared after every major storm – 30 or more times per year.
 The city also will respond to clean-up request made by citizens and city personnel.